-The Board has 3 sub-committees, Business Development, Community Investment & Partnerships, Human Resource and Property.
-All sub-committees have elected Directors who meet on a regular, or as needs, basis and present reports/recommendations to the monthly Board meetings where required.
+The Board has four sub-committees, Human Resource, Governance & Audit, Strategic and Business Development & Sponsorship.
+Each sub-committee has formally elected Directors who meet on a regular, or as need, basis and present reports/recommendations to the monthly Board meetings.